cs1302uga/cs1302-ce10/README.md

    |-----------|------------|-----|------------|
    |-----------|------------|-----|------------|

-1. Based on the "Depends On" column in the previous step, list the files in the in an order of increasing dependency, starting with those that are independent.
+1. Based on the "Depends On" column in the previous step, list the files in order of increasing dependency, starting with those that are independent.

 1. Refactor the code in the `cs1302.ce10` package based on your approved UML diagram from the